robertocarlosmedina/portfolio/README.md

 <h1>Notification</h1>

-This is a repo where do I post my portfolio to the Github page.
+This is a repo where do I post my portfolio to the Github page, and also the for the source code used to the portfolio.

 <h1>Helper</h1>